pavansaipendry/Market-Data-Service/README.md

-# Market Data Service
+## Market Data Service

 ## Overview

 The **Market Data Service** is a microservice designed to:

-- Fetch real-time market data from Finnhub.
+* Fetch real-time market data from Finnhub.
+* Cache recent price lookups in Redis to reduce API calls.
-- Publish price updates to a Kafka topic.
+* Publish price updates to a Kafka topic.
-- Compute 5-point moving averages via a Kafka consumer.
+* Compute 5-point moving averages via a Kafka consumer.
-- Persist raw and processed data in PostgreSQL.
+* Persist raw and processed data in PostgreSQL.
+* Manage on-demand and scheduled polling jobs.
-- Expose RESTful APIs using FastAPI.
+* Expose RESTful APIs using FastAPI, with structured logging.

 ## Table of Contents

 1. Architecture
 2. Folder Structure
 3. Setup Instructions